-Ingest Listeners are not available on Humio Cloud.
-You will have to run your own on premises Humio cluster to use Ingest Listeners.
+Ingest Listeners are not available on Humio® Cloud.
+You will have to run your own on-site Humio cluster to use Ingest Listeners.

-An ingest listener binds a UDP or TCP port on an network interface to a repository with a parser.
-All data sent to a network port will be parsed before it’s inserted into the repository.
+An ingest listener binds a UDP or TCP port on a network interface to a repository with a parser.
+All data sent to a network port will be parsed before it is inserted into the repository.

 The ingest listener needs the following details

 tagsaspect of the parser, as the gelf format already has a timestamp specified.